datadesk/california-coronavirus-data/README.md

 ### [charter-schools-reopening.csv](./charter-schools-reopening.csv)

 Number of students with an option to return to individual charter schools calculated from combination of data from California Safe Schools For All and California Department of Education.
+This file stopped updating in June 2021.

 | field                       | type    | description                                                                                            |
 | ----------------------------| ------- | -------------------------------------------------------------------------------------------------------|